 Defrost your fridge early.

-Most people don’t realise how messy defrosting your refrigerator is.
-Make sure to dispose of your perishables and defrost your refrigerator multiple days before the move, so you have ample time to clean up the wet mess it can make.
+Most people don’t realise how messy defrosting your refrigerator can be.
+Make sure to dispose of your perishables and defrost your refrigerator several days before the move, so you have ample time to clean up the wet mess it can make.
+While we’re on the subject of cleaning, if it’s within your budget, you might consider hiring domestic cleaners to make your job a whole lot easier.

 Cling wrap your hung clothes.